-Category 1:

-Agency

-Provider Type:

 AT Professional Agency; Licensed Clinical Therapy Agency; AT Supplier

-Provider Qualifications

-License (specify):

-Certificate (specify):

-Other Standard (specify):
+Standard (specify):

-RSA approved vendor; Approved waiver provider agency for OT, PT, SHL services.
+approved vendor; Approved waiver provider agency for OT, PT, SHL services.

-Any approved HCBS IDD PERS vendor as of 11/2017 is automatically qualified as an assistive technology vendor.
+approved HCBS IDD PERS vendor as of 11/2017 is automatically qualified as an assistive

-A provider who is enrolled as a Residential Habilitation, Supported Living, Supported Living w/transportation, Host Home, or In-Home supports provider through DDS/DHCF under the HCBS

-waiver with a current Medicaid provider agreement is automatically qualified as an Assistive Technology provider for people who receive services from that provider.

-Verification of Provider Qualifications
+ology vendor.

-Entity Responsible for Verification:
+Responsible for Verification:

-DDS

-Frequency of Verification:
+ency of Verification:

-Initially and annually thereafter
+lly and annually thereafter

-Appendix C: Participant Services

-C-1/C-3: Service Specification
+a (C)

 State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
-Service Type:

-Other Service As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
-Service Title:
+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.

 Behavioral Supports

-HCBS Taxonomy:

-Sub-Category 1:
+Category 1: Sub-Category 1:

 10 Other Mental Health and Behavioral Services 10040 behavior support

 Category 2: Sub-Category 2:

 10 Other Mental Health and Behavioral Services 10030 crisis intervention

 Category 3: Sub-Category 3:

-10 Other Mental Health and Behavioral Services 10090 other mental health and behavioral services
+10 Other Mental Health and Behavioral Services

+10090 other mental health and behavioral services
-Category 4: Sub-Category 4:

-I П